 Even though the US has the largest production of genetically modified foods, it wasn’t always that way.
 GMOs didn’t even make it to the commercial scene until 1996.
 Back then, times were better, and the genetically modified food industry was in its infant stage of booming.

-While there is no specific source for these unprecedented growths, there are a few strong correlations, and one of these has to do with our story: genetically modified foods.
+While there is no specific source for these unprecedented growths, there is one strong correlation: genetically modified foods.
 1996 was the year GMOs became highly commercial, and 1996 was the year disease and illness rates began to skyrocket.
 In light of this, as well as the low yield, pesticide demanding nature of GMO crops (both faults that companies like Monsanto argue opposites), over 30 countries have banned genetically engineered crops.

 Regardless of the moral dilemma of cloned or modified foods, there is a deeper, much more significant problem: lack of scientific assurance.
 According to 44,000 court-seized documents from a 1999 lawsuit against the FDA, government scientists (when tasked with developing a policy on GMOs in 1992) urged their superiors to require rigorous testing on GMOs before they were put on market.
 To the FDA scientists, GMOs were inherently unsafe and incredibly prone to facilitate the development of food allergies and food borne illnesses.
 The fear was that GMOs produce toxins the body is not used to, and could subsequently cause hard-to-detect (let alone trace) effects.